King Charles vows to follow queen's example as he is proclaimed monarch | Entertainment

 King Charles vows to follow queen's example as he is proclaimed monarch

-King Charles pledged on Saturday to follow the example of his late mother as he was officially proclaimed Britain's new monarch in a historic ceremony featuring centuries-old tradition and the pageantry of trumpets sounding amid gold brocade.
+King Charles pledged on Saturday to follow the example of his late mother as he was officially proclaimed Britain's new monarch in a historic ceremony featuring pageantry, centuries-old tradition, and cries of "God Save the King".
 The death of 96-year-old Queen Elizabeth on Thursday after 70 years on the throne set in train https://www.reuters.com/world/uk/britains-king-charles-address-nation-mourning-2022-09-09 long-established and highly choreographed plans for days of national mourning and a state funeral that will be held in just over a week.

-Six former prime ministers, senior bishops, and a swathe of politicians shouted "God Save The King" as the announcement was approved.
+Six former prime ministers, senior bishops and a swathe of politicians cried out "God Save The King" as the announcement was approved.
 "I am deeply aware of this great inheritance and of the duties and heavy responsibilities of Sovereignty which have now passed to me," Charles said.

 "Whereas it has pleased almighty God to call to his mercy, our late sovereign lady, Queen Elizabeth the Second of blessed and glorious memory, by whose decease the crown of the United Kingdom of Great Britain and Northern Ireland, is solely and rightfully come to the Prince Charles Philip Arthur George," White proclaimed.
 Soldiers in traditional scarlet uniforms shouted "hip, hip, hurrah" as White called for three cheers for the king.

-Watching on were a few hundred people allowed into the court, including small children on parents' shoulders, a woman clutching flowers and the elderly on mobility scooters.
+Watching on were a few hundred people allowed into the court, including small children on parents' shoulders, a woman clutching flowers and elderly people on mobility scooters.
+Many capturing the moment on their smartphones.
 ROYAL POMP

 "It's a poignant time in our country's history," design manager Ian Bilboe, 54, said. "(We're) here to be part of that and show respect to the late queen and also to the new king."
 Charles is king and head of state not only of the United Kingdom but of 14 other realms including Australia, Canada, Jamaica, New Zealand and Papua New Guinea.